jupyter-naas/data-product-framework/README.md

 - `/inputs` folder to store the parameters and any other files needed (data, referential) to run  used in the /models folder
 - `/models` folder to store any files that transform inputs into outputs (notebook, python, SQL files)
 - `/outputs` folder to store all the files that would be exposed outside of the Naas server
+- `/tests` folder to store all tests to be performed before production
 - `/utils` folder to store all common functions used accross files
 - `/requiremets.txt` file to list out all the packages and dependencies
 - `/settings.ipynb` file to run the product on a Naas server